 The Programs in Developmental Neuroscience and Developmental Disabilities (PDNDD)

-PDNDD is committed to the educational training of graduate students and health professionals within the domains of psychology, biology, chemistry, and other Neuroscience-related disciplines.
-PDNDD collaborates with faculty from campuses of both the City University of New York (CUNY) and the State University of New York (SUNY), serving as a focal point and resource center for neuroscience research and scholarship, including seminars, colloquia, professional meetings, electronic and printed resources, and specialized training opportunities.
+PDNDD is committed to the educational training of graduate students and health professionals within the domains of psychology, biology, chemistry, and other neuroscience-related disciplines.
+In its 30-year history, PDNDD has collaborated with faculty from campuses of both the City University of New York (CUNY) and the State University of New York (SUNY), serving as a focal point and resource center for neuroscience research and scholarship, including seminars, colloquia, professional meetings, electronic and printed resources, and specialized training opportunities.

 One of the central goals of PDNDD is to inspire our next generation of health professionals to provide informed, dedicated service to individuals with intellectual and developmental disabilities.
 It is most appropriate to have this program near the site of the former Willowbrook State School, one of the largest institutions for the care of people with intellectual and developmental disabilities.
 In the context of this history, we believe that students will gain an appreciation of and sensitivity to the needs of this underserved community, and we hope that the educational opportunities will stimulate a strong desire to incorporate a sense of service in their future professional careers.